AlienWashim/AlienWashim/README.md

 - 👋 Hi, I’m @Washim34(Md Washim Akram)
 - Student of Green University of Bangladesh,
-- Department of Computer Science and Engineerig
+- Department of Computer Science and Engineering

 - 👀 I’m interested in ...
 Java and C programming language
 - 🌱 I’m currently learning ...
 Java